arzabz/arzabz.github.io/_posts/2024-05-24-dreams,-and-liminality.md

 <figure>
   <img alt="liminal convenience store" src="/assets/images/liminal.jpg" />
   <figcaption>
-    might be one of the liminal pictures that resonates with me the most, its feels too comfortable just imagining yourself being there. its the vibrant look and the artificial skylights that makes it feel a bit superficial. (image from u/illythekitty)
+    this is one of the pictures that appears in my head whenever i think of liminal space, i don't know how i first reacted to it, but it feels too comfortable to imagine yourself being there. its the vibrant look and the artificial skylights that makes it feel a bit superficial. (image from u/illythekitty)
   </figcaption>
 </figure>